The Andrew W. Mellon Fellowship

 Applications open on March 1 and close on May 4th.
 Applicants should provide a letter of interest explaining their background and their interest in working in a museum setting, a resume describing prior experience and relevant coursework, and two letters of support.

 The museum is launching the Robert and Willow Powers Archival Outreach Program, which will provide assistance and training in archives and records management for Pueblo Indian communities in northern New Mexico.
 The museum will work closely with one community each year, funding an intern within and chosen by the community, who will be trained by the museum’s archivist, Willow Powers.
 Our first partner in this program is Taos Pueblo, where maps and other documents supporting the tribe’s sovereignty will be processed and preserved.

-The launch of the Archival Outreach Program is made possible by Willow Powers, the Young Boozer Family Foundation, the Norton T. and G. Leonie Batkin Fund, and the Ludwig and Nancy Sternberger Charitable Foundation.
+The launch of the Archival Outreach Program is made possible by Willow Powers, the Young Boozer Family Foundation, and the Norton T. and G. Leonie Batkin Fund.